Ashland Police Department Gateway Program

 3. Providing resources to other police departments and communities that want to do more to fight the drug addiction epidemic.

-Working in conjunction with the medical community and science-based recovery programs, the Ashland Police Department can make a difference in the Rouge Valley by saving lives from drug overdoses, reducing the number of drug addicts and opioid drug demand, thereby devaluing a seemingly endless drug supply.
+Working in conjunction with the medical community and science-based recovery programs, the Ashland Police Department can make a difference in the Rogue Valley by saving lives from drug overdoses, reducing the number of drug addicts and opioid drug demand, thereby devaluing a seemingly endless drug supply.
 We want to remove the stigma associated with drug addiction, turning the conversation toward the disease of addiction rather than the crime of addiction.

 All Ashland Police Officers having contact with anyone requesting help with their addiction will be professional, compassionate and understanding at all times.